KiearaBlackwood/CodePath-Advanced-Web-Development-WEB103-Prework/README.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.

 One of the main challenges that I had was managing the layout of the creator profiles using PicoCSS.
-Specifically, ensuring that buttons remained horizontal and properly spaced within a grid when multiple creators are added to the ViewCreator page.
-Additionally, setting up the Supabase client database and ensuring that the id was correctly passed through the React Router.
+Specifically, ensuring that buttons remained horizontal and properly spaced within the grid when multiple creators were added to the ViewCreator page.
+Additionally, setting up the Supabase database and ensuring that the id was correctly passed through the React Router.

 ## License